5 Ways to Smarten Your Patio This Fall

 This story is part of Home Tips, CNET's collection of practical advice for getting the most out of your home, inside and out.

-Summer is now in full swing, and as the weather heats up and the days get longer, your patio takes center stage for hosting cookouts and pool parties with your friends and family.
+Summer is here, and as the weather stays hot and the days stay long, your patio becomes one of the most important parts of your home for hosting cookouts and pool parties with friends and family.

 With your patio getting more use the next few months, it's a great time to make your outdoor entertaining smarter -- and add convenience, security and fun while you're at it.
 Here are our favorite ways to bring your smart home outdoors.
 (You can also check out our grilling tips that will impress your friends, and how to lower your air conditioning bill.)